Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Comparisons

 \subsection{Gas to Dark Matter Comparison}

 In this section, we compare the morphology classifications of the gaseous distributions in each temperature regime to those of the dark matter halos.
-As \citet{DMHaloMorph} uses the Enclosed Volume Iterative method as their main algorithm for determining the morphology of the dark matter halos, we use the LSIM algorithm to compute the radial profiles and classify each dark matter halo using our classification scheme (as outlined in Sections~\ref{sec: shape_analysis} and~\ref{sec: shape_class}).
+As \citet{DMHaloMorph} uses the Enclosed Volume Iterative method as their main algorithm to determine the morphology of the dark matter halos, we use the LSIM algorithm to compute the radial profiles and classify each dark matter halo using our classification scheme (as outlined in Sections~\ref{sec: shape_analysis} and~\ref{sec: shape_class}).
 From the LSIM dark matter radial profiles, we determine that there are 0 simple, 12 twisted, 4 stretched, and 9 twisted-stretched dark matter halos.
 We summarize these classifications in Table~\ref{tab: classifications}.
-Additionally, we compute the median and 16th (84th) percentiles with data generated from the LSIM algorithm.
+In addition, we computed the median and 16th (84th) percentiles with data generated from the LSIM algorithm.